NTIA Internship Program

 Internships at the NTIA are generally unpaid unless otherwise specified.
 All internships at the Institute for Telecommunication Sciences (ITS) in Boulder Colorado are paid.
 Students may qualify for academic credit from an institution of higher learning.
 While most interns are studying public policy, international affairs, engineering, or legal disciplines, the various offices may have opportunities for students in other disciplines as well.

 NTIA accepts applications on a rolling basis.
 School year internship positions typically vary in length from eight to ten weeks.
 The summer program typically offers 12-week positions between May and September.
 The summer intern program also incorporates weekly meetings and group activities to allow interns from separate offices to participate in shared experiences and tasks.
-NTIA is currently accepting applications for the fall of 2014.
+NTIA is currently accepting applications for winter and spring 2015.

 Internships are arranged by the individual offices within NTIA on a part- or full-time basis.
 The offices offer internship opportunities throughout the school year in addition to the traditional summer program.
 Each office independently determines the number of interns, timeframes, and tasks assigned to their respective interns.

 - Office of Policy Analysis and Development

 - Office of International Affairs

 Intern Basic Qualification Requirements:

 All applicants applying to participate in the NTIA Student Volunteer Internship Program must meet the following requirements:

 - Be enrolled on a full-time or at least half-time basis at an accredited institution.